adarsh-dhakad/my_android_experience/README.md

 #  Type of Threads

-# how to store data safely in android
+# how to user store data safely in Android